-As part of my preparation for Lent each year I write a prayer for Ash Wednesday and the beginning of Lent.
-Over the last couple of years I have preferred to revisit and reflect on prayers from previous years which I have collected here.
-It seems a little ironic that I am posting this on Valentine’s Day, but last year Ash Wednesday coincided with Valentines Day and Easter with April fools Day, giving us the theme For love of the world God did foolish things so it really does make it appropriate
+As part of my preparation for Lent each year, I write a prayer for Ash Wednesday and the beginning of Lent.
+Over the last couple of years, I have preferred to revisit and reflect on prayers from previous years which I have collected here.
+It seems a little ironic that in 2018 I posted this on Valentine’s Day because Ash Wednesday coincided with Valentines Day and Easter with April fools Day, giving us the theme: For love of the world God did foolish things so it really does make it appropriate.

 I have updated the links to previous prayers and added more links to other inspirational prayers that you might like to check out.

 - In 2022, I introduced a couple ideas for art practices including using this ash paint recipe.